turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 2. The contract is ultimately responsible for paying for storage usage on the blockchain.
 3. Contract transactions will fail if there is not enough account NEAR balance to pay for new storage allocation.

-Thus, in order to prevent malicious behavior, contract should pass along the storage costs to the accounts.
+Thus, in order to prevent malicious behavior, contracts should be designed to pass along the storage costs to the accounts.
 Otherwise, malicious actors can easily attack a contract by allocating expensive account storage on the contract using cheap transaction gas cost.
 This reason should motivate current validators to migrate off the current first generation staking pool as soon as possible because it is not a question of will it happen, it's only a question of when.
 History has taught us that vulnerabilities